-Every UBC undergraduate student has an assigned Enrolment Services Professional (ESP) who can offer all kinds of advice on student issues, including financial planning.
-You can find out how to contact your ESP on the Student Services Centre under “Personal Info > UBC Contacts”.
+Every UBC undergraduate student has an assigned Enrolment Services Advisor (ESA) who can offer all kinds of advice on student issues, including financial planning.
+You can find out how to contact your ESA on the Student Services Centre under “Personal Info > UBC Contacts”.

 If, however, you don’t even know where to begin (and we’ve all been there), Enrolment Services offers free Financial Wellness workshops throughout the year.
-The workshops are led by ESPs and cover everything from understanding credit card bills to student loans.
+The workshops are led by ESAs and cover everything from understanding credit card bills to student loans.
 They’re an awesome way to figure out your financial priorities and ask any questions you may have.
 Preview any upcoming workshops at students.ubc.ca/finances (scroll down to see the list).

 Most importantly, remember that practically everyone you'll meet this fall is also new to all of this.
 It may be the era of do-it-yourself, but that doesn’t have to mean you’re doing it alone!
 Talk to others, ask good questions, and eventually, you’ll find that you can totally handle it.